If you think social media marketing strategy for nonprofits is a lot of sound and fury signifying nothing, think again.

 27% of donors worldwide cite social media as the communication tool that inspires them the most often to give.
 So today I’m going to talk about nine things you can do to organize your social media strategy and integrate it with your mail and email communications.
 Much of this is inspired by Heather Mansfield’s excellent work on Nonprofit Tech for Good.

-9 Signs You Have a Winning Social Media Strategy for Nonprofits
+9 Signs You Have a Winning Nonprofit Social Media Strategy

-1. You put your social media strategy for nonprofits in writing
+1. You put your nonprofit social media strategy in writing

 - See where things must be integrated